Skip to contents

 scale_x_continuous(name = "Year")

-Another management option is to set a maximum amount of effort per fleet.
-This could reflect regulation, or reality.
-For example, if the user wishes to think of effort in terms of “days fished per year” by a fixed number of vessels, clearly there are limits.
+Another management option is to set a maximum total effort per fleet.
+This could reflect regulation (e.g. limited entry permits) or physical reality (e.g. if effort is measured in “days fished per year” by a fixed number of vessels, there is a natural ceiling).

-Users set this by manager = list(effort_cap = list(FLEET_NAME = EFFORT_CAP)), where FLEET_NAME is filled in with the name of the fleet to apply a given total EFFORT_CAP to.
+Set effort caps via manager = list(effort_cap = list(FLEET_NAME = EFFORT_CAP)), where FLEET_NAME is the name of the fleet and EFFORT_CAP is the maximum total effort allowed.

 sim_effort <- simmar(fauna = fauna,